Last Updated on 16th May 2026 by peppe8o

 After a scan of your network, the following page will show you the detected cameras in the related drop-down menu.
 Select your desired camera.

-IMPORTANT NOTE: please note that the page asks also for a Username and Password.
+IMPORTANT NOTE: Please note that the page also asks for a Username and Password.
 These are the camera credentials (NOT the ZoneMinder credentials) and should be provided by your camera producer.
 Sometimes these are also shown on your camera label.
 For IeGeek IG62, for example, the default is admin / admin:

 The following page will allow you to choose the profile from those exposed by your camera.
-In my case, my camera offers 2 possible resolutions.
-Consider that lower resolution requires less CPU and RAM both for live showing and alarm detection, so allowing our Raspberry PI to manage more cameras.
+In my case, my camera offers several possible resolutions.
+Consider that lower resolution requires less CPU and RAM, both for live showing and alarm detection, so allowing our Raspberry PI to manage more cameras.
 You can perform tests monitoring the CPU and RAM usage with the “htop” command, so deciding in a second moment what resolution to use.
 To change the resolution, you will probably need to remove the camera and add it again with the changed profile.

 Going forward with this tutorial, I will choose the high-resolution profile (1920×1080):